Topic Model Evaluation

 To illustrate, the following example is a Word Cloud based on topics modeled from the minutes of US Federal Open Market Committee (FOMC) meetings.
 The FOMC is an important part of the US financial system and meets 8 times per year.

-The following Word Cloud is based on a topic that emerged from an analysis of topic trends in FOMC meetings from 2007 to 2020.
+The Word Cloud below is based on a topic that emerged from an analysis of topic trends in FOMC meetings from 2007 to 2020.

 Topic modeling doesn’t provide guidance on the meaning of any topic, so labeling a topic requires human interpretation.